 - Please provide information/confirmation on non-standard alleles (easily tracked if you are using the YHRD Data File Validator)

-You’ll receive an invitation to submit your data by email.
+You’ll receive an invitation and a link to submit your data by email.
 Please follow the steps and review all information given there until your file has been uploaded successfully.

 As soon as the next release of the YHRD is published, you’ll be notified.